Why do Dogs Roll in Fox Poo?

 Dogs can catch diseases from eating fox poop, and whilst it’s not toxic or poisonous it may contain parasites such as hookworm and tapeworm which can cause echinococcosis.

+Dogs don't just like fox poo.
 You may have noticed that it isn't just fox poo they roll in it's just that a lot of the time we make the assumption it is fox poo.
 In reality dogs will roll in any kind of poo including horse poo, cow poo, deer poo and cat poo.
-They love it despite us hating it.
+They love it despite us hating it because instincts tell them they want to be hidden by being a part of the scent and they want to enable themselves to smell like prey so they can hunt.
 Even dead fish and other animals can seem appealing to them, nice huh!
 The more it smells the better it is, not so much for us when we are gagging on the car drive home.

 Some basic ways of preventing dogs from rolling in Fox poo include using a long Flexi line which still allows them to roam and explore but gives you control over them.